 A revocable living trust allows the maker of the trust (Settlor) to make changes to the trust during his or her lifetime.
 A revocable trust usually directs the trustee to pay all income to the Settlor for life and pay the trust assets to the main person after the Settlor’s death.
-Revocable living trusts often avoid a lengthy probate process but they don’t necessarily shelter assets from federal or state taxes or vehicles taxes as the IPVA 2018 MG.
+Revocable living trusts often avoid a lengthy probate process but they don’t necessarily shelter assets from federal or state taxes.

 If you have questions about revocable trusts, homestead classification, or any estate planning or tax issues, please contact Steve Fink at 507-625-2525.